coralproject/talk/docs/docs/troubleshooting.md

 If a user has been locked out due to too many failed login attempts:

 - How long does the user have to wait before they will be allowed to login?
 10 mins

+## An Admin user logged in via SSO is not automatically logged in to Coral Admin from comments MODERATE button

+An admin-authorized user logged in to comments via SSO can only be logged in to the Coral Admin tool automatically if “Coral Admin” is checked under "Configure" -> "Authentication" -> “Login with Single Sign On“.